Skip to main content

 Is my job at risk?

-The law gives protection to those who expose severe issues within the workplace.
+The law protects those who expose severe issues within the workplace.
 So no, you should not be concerned about losing your job because you’ve chosen to speak out, but understandably, you may be.
 If you’re a worker, for example, an employee in the NHS, a police officer or an office worker, your job security is protected, even if you decide to go public with your concerns.

 Trainees and interns are also protected, as are agency workers.